 Accessories for the Canon 200-400

 The second thing I would consider to be necessary is a rain jacket for the lens.
-You never know what kind of weather you’ll have to endure and whilst I typically find that I don’t use covers a lot, those few times I do need them, they’re worth their weight in gold.
+You never know what kind of weather you’ll have to endure, and while I typically find that I don’t use covers a lot, those few times I do need them, they’re worth their weight in gold.
 Especially when you’re protecting a $12,000 lens!
-My preference is the Think Tank Hydrophobia 300-600 V2.
-I like the seam sealed zippers, the included front lens cap and the double tight straps at the front to hold it on.
+My preference is the Think Tank Hydrophobia 300-600 V3.
+I like the seam-sealed zippers, the included front lens cap and the double tight straps at the front to hold it on.
 A cover like this can also be very useful in a sandy or dusty environment.
-With a zoom ring on this lens you do have to try not to get too much sand and grit in there, something that’s not normally a concern with super telephoto prime lenses.
+With a zoom ring on this lens, you do have to try not to get too much sand and grit in there, something that’s not normally a concern with super-telephoto prime lenses.

-For my lens I also have a LensCoat lens cover and a TravelCoat.
+For my lens, I also have a LensCoat lens cover and a TravelCoat.
 The TravelCoat is just a neoprene sleeve that I put around the lens when I put it into my backpack and the lens cover is a segmented cover designed to stay on the lens most of the time.
 I don’t really buy into the camouflage idea that it will stop your subject from getting spooked by your lens, but I do believe it prevents excess damage when lying in the dirt which could otherwise detract considerably from the re-sale value.
-That said…I’ll probably be buried with this lens so selling it isn’t really on my mind but I don’t like to see it get scratched up.
-Your mileage may vary!

 If we’re just considering focal lengths then the 500 and 600 options have the upper hand with both being able to take 1.4x extenders and produce excellent 700mm and 840mm options.
-Whether you really need those sort of lengths will depend on your subject.
-For sports I don’t think it’s necessary but for wildlife It may well be depending on where you are shooting.
+Whether you really need those sorts of lengths will depend on your subject.
+For sports, I don’t think it’s necessary but for wildlife, It may well be depending on where you are shooting.
 In Botswana for example a 200-400 is a great option, whereas in Kenya things can be a little further away and need something more in the 600-700 range.
-Of course this just takes into consideration ultimate reach and not the flexibility provided by the 200-400 zoom which for me outweighs most if not all the negatives of a slightly shorter maximum range.
+Of course, this just takes into consideration ultimate reach and not the flexibility provided by the 200-400 zoom which for me outweighs most if not all the negatives of a slightly shorter maximum range.

-Price wise there isn’t a lot to choose between them.
+Price-wise there isn’t a lot to choose from between them.
 At time of writing the 500 is $10,200, the 200-400 is $11,900 and the 600mm is $12,800.
-In reality they are all bloody big numbers and if you’re considering a lens in this sort of price bracket an extra $1000 up or down likely isn’t the main factor for you.
-A 300mm f2.8 L II with both 1.4x and 2x extenders is going to give you some decent results as well, and at $6700 it’s a much cheaper option, but for more than only occasional usage with wildlife I wouldn’t really recommend it unless you are using it alongside a 600mm or an 800mm as a second lens in which case it makes a nice partner and is blisteringly sharp at 300mm!
+In reality, they are all bloody big numbers and if you’re considering a lens in this sort of price bracket an extra $1000 up or down likely isn’t the main factor for you.
+A 300mm f2.8 L II with both 1.4x and 2x extenders is going to give you some decent results as well, and at $6700 it’s a much cheaper option, but for more than only occasional usage with wildlife, I wouldn’t really recommend it unless you are using it alongside a 600mm or an 800mm as a second lens in which case it makes a nice partner and is blisteringly sharp at 300mm!